 IRTI Mentor: James Anthony, PhD

-Catalina Lopez-Quintero is a postdoctoral fellow at the Substance Use and HIV Neuropsychology (SUHN) Lab at the Center for Children and Families at Florida International University, one of the and 19 research sites conducting the Adolescent Brain Cognitive Development (ABCD) study.
+Catalina Lopez-Quintero is a postdoctoral associate at the Substance Use and HIV Neuropsychology (SUHN) Lab at the Center for Children and Families at Florida International University, one of the and 19 research sites conducting the Adolescent Brain Cognitive Development (ABCD) study.
 At the SUHN lab her research focuses on studying neurocognitive antecedents and consequences of substance use, HIV and risk behaviors associated with both.
 As part of her training and research experience in psychiatric epidemiology at the New York State Psychiatric Institute (NYSPI ) – Columbia University (w/ C. Blanco), drug dependence epidemiology at Michigan State University (MSU) (w/ J. Anthony), substance use and HIV/AIDS among Latino populations (w/ M. De La Rosa) she developed diverse projects that aimed to disentangle the role that factors at different levels of influence (e.g. biological, behavioral, socio-cultural, or political) exert on the transitions from the early stages of drug use involvement to the development of drug use disorders and other related outcomes.
 Her long term career goals are to: 1) Develop a comprehensive and interdisciplinary insight of the mechanisms that explain drug use trajectories across the drug use continuum, by focusing on the complex interactions between neuropsychological and socio-cultural level factors; and 2) Contribute to the design of effective drug use prevention and treatment strategies to reduce drug use disparities.